jusL98/file-uploader/README.md

 ### Installation

-To install the File Uploader, follow these steps:
+To install File Uploader, follow these steps:

 1. Clone the repository: